Pacha Man: Career

 In the 1990s Romania, a country that had just overthrown its communist dictatorship, witnessed an explosion of popular music from Western culture as the youth quickly gained its access to information.
 The hip hop industry was at an all-time high by the time Pacha Man returned to Romania in 1997.
 He started emceeing in a club in his native Timișoara and quickly gained the public's attention for his innovative and refreshing style.
 One of his Timișoara friends was a club disk jockey going by the name of DJ Angelo.
 He suggested Pacha Man, derived from the Turkish military rank pasha, would be perfect as a stage name for the 21-year-old Nicorici, as he drew a considerable female audience in his early years.
 He recorded and released his debut album, Globul De Cristal (The Crystal Globe) in 1998 and, although the album was an independent, self-produced material, it created enough buzz around Pacha Man, enabling him to set many contacts in the Romanian music industry.
 He collaborated with hip hop veterans B.U.G.
 Mafia on their 2000 album Întotdeauna pentru totdeauna and in 2002 signed with hip hop powerhouse Rebel Music.
 While on Rebel Music, he released his second album, Drumul Către Rastafari (The Road To Rastafari), one of the highest regarded reggae albums ever released in Romania.
-The album was supported by the hit single Acelaşi Sânge (One Blood), a reggae-style social protest that catapulted him to superstardom.
+The album was supported by the hit single Acelaşi Sânge (The Same Blood), a reggae-style social protest that catapulted him to superstardom.
 In 2004 he left Rebel Music and released his third album, Contra Curentului (Against The Stream), in 2006 via Nova Music.
 Zale member and producer Jaques Yolo produced the supporting single of the album, Crazy, making his affiliation with the band's label, Chill Brothers Records, public.
 He signed with Chill Brothers Records in 2007, but has since left the label without releasing any new material.

 Also was chosen by Disney Channel Romania to sing some sings from the animated series Phineas and Ferb.